Sus (genus): Distribution and evolution

 With around 1 billion individuals alive at any time, the domestic pig is one of the most numerous large mammals on the planet.

 The ancestor of the domestic pig is the wild boar, which is one of the most numerous and widespread large mammals.
 Its many subspecies are native to all but the harshest climates of continental Eurasia and its islands and Africa as well, from Ireland and India to Japan and north to Siberia.

 Long isolated from other pigs on the many islands of Indonesia, Malaysia, and the Philippines, pigs have evolved into many different species, including wild boar, bearded pigs, and warty pigs.
-Humans have introduced pigs into Australia, North and South America, and numerous islands, either accidentally as escaped domestic pigs which have gone feral, or as wild boar.
+Humans have introduced pigs into Australia, North and South America, and numerous islands, either as wild boar or accidentally as escaped domestic pigs which have gone feral.

 Habitat and reproduction

 The wild boar (Sus scrofa) can take advantage of any forage resources.
 Therefore, they can live in virtually any productive habitat that can provide enough water to sustain large mammals such as pigs.
-If there is increased foraging of wild boars in certain areas, they can cause a nutritional shortage which can cause the pig population to decrease.
+Pigs are famously fecund; when well-fed, a sow can birth twelve or more piglets in her annual litter.
+If there is increased foraging by wild boars in certain areas, they can cause a nutritional shortage which can cause the pig population to decrease.
 If the nutritional state returns to normal, the pig population will most likely rise due to the pigs' naturally increased reproduction rate.

 Diet and foraging

 Pigs are omnivores, which means that they consume both plants and animals.
-In the wild, they are foraging animals, primarily eating leaves, roots, fruits, and flowers, in addition to some insects and fish.
-As livestock, pigs are fed mostly corn and soybean meal with a mixture of vitamins and minerals added.
-Traditionally, they were raised on dairy farms and called "mortgage lifters", due to their ability to use the excess milk and whey from cheese and butter making combined with pasture.
+In the wild, they are foragers, searching through their habitat for food (which, for pigs, often includes digging with their snouts).
+Wild pigs eat roots, tubers, leaves, fruits, mushrooms, and flowers, in addition to some insects (especially insect grubs) and fish.
+Pigs are famously fond of truffle mushrooms, which grow underground; pigs find them by scent and unearth them with their snouts.
+In Europe, trained "truffle pigs" find these valuable fungi for humans.
+Pigs do not hunt, but will readily eat carrion, eggs, and other animal foods that they can find.
+As livestock, pigs were once fed all manner of mixed household food scraps (called "slops"), but on large modern farms are now fed mostly corn and soybean meal with a mixture of vitamins and minerals added.
+Traditionally, pigs were raised on dairy farms and fed any excess milk and the whey left over from cheese and butter making.
+Pigs brought so much extra income to these farms that they earned the nickname "mortgage lifters".
 Older pigs will consume three to five gallons of water per day.
-When kept as pets, the optimal healthy diet consists mainly of a balanced diet of raw vegetables, although some may give their pigs conventional mini pig pellet feed.
+When kept as pets, the optimal healthy diet consists mainly of a balanced diet of raw vegetables, although some may give their pigs commercial mini pig pellet feed.